SoloFinanceHub

 When to Share Your Rate Card

 On discovery calls: Share the relevant range after understanding their needs.
-“For what you’re describing, we’re typically in the $6,000-8,000 range.”
+“For what you’re describing, we’re typically in the $6,000-8,000 range.
+I’ll put together a detailed proposal after this call.”

 Never: Don’t email your full rate card to cold inquiries.
-Pricing without context is meaningless.
+Pricing without context is meaningless and invites price shopping.
+Always qualify the prospect first, then present pricing in the context of their specific needs.

 The Bottom Line